Write, test, share

 2. Create a manifest file

-The ID should be unique, in case of a conflict with another extension, your plugin might not be loaded
+The ID should be unique, in case of a conflict with another extension, your plugin might not be loaded.

 Here we're going with Typescript.